 - Clear the area around the ladder from any clutter.
-Make sure that no electrical cords or wire leads are close. - If the ladder needs to be in front of a door, consider locking the door to prevent surprise openings. - If the ladder is in a high-traffic area, draw attention to this fact in the house - a hand-written sign would do. - Make sure the floor is even and stable.
+Make sure that no electrical cords or wire leads are close. - If the ladder needs to be in front of a door, consider locking the door to prevent surprise openings. - Make sure the floor is even and stable.
 Avoid wet or slippery surfaces. - Always support the ladder at four points